Mmackz/restaurant/README.md

 ### Acknowledgments

-  - This is a solution to the [Dine Website Challenge challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dine-restaurant-website-yAt7Vvxt7).
+  - This is a solution to the [Dine Website Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dine-restaurant-website-yAt7Vvxt7).